As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

 When we buy new clothing, a significant amount of resources go into creating that stylish new t-shirt or a designer dress, from the water used to grow cotton to the oil used as the raw material in synthetics and the environmental cost of retail, packaging, and shipping.

 And many of us have too many clothes, and we discard as many as 17m tonnes of our clothing every year in the US, a great deal of which ends up in landfills.

-The facts speak for themselves, grab a thrifty pair of jeans at one of the online thrift stores on our list and save the 7000+ liters of water required to manufacture a new pair1.
+The facts speak for themselves; grab a thrifty pair of jeans at one of the online thrift shops on our list and save the 7000+ liters of water required to manufacture a new pair1.